wenkaiingermany/NCE_03/Lesson_45.md

 ..., for advertising exerts a subtle influence on us.

 My wife exerts a lot of pressure on me to make more money.

+### The story of a poor family that acquired fame and fortune overnight, dramatically illustrates the power of the press.

+**acquire fame and fortune overnight**

+With the success of their first record, they acquired fame and fortune overnight.

+**rise to fame swiftly**
+Mendoza rose to fame swiftly after a boxing match when he was only fourteen years old.
+The rise to fame was swift.

+**make a name for oneself**
+He soon made a name for himself and came to be known to the Italians as Giovanni Acuto.

+**make (the) headlines**
+**hit the headlines**
+The 9/11 terrorist attack ~ around the world.

+**be/become a household name/word**
+Coca Cola is household name/word around the world.
+Cindy married one of her publishers and became a household name/word.

+illustrate v. to make the meaning of sth clearer by using examples, pictures, etc.

+amply / clearly / drametically / graphically / vividly illustrate ...

+One example may amply illustrate this point.
+The example of the United States graphically illustrated this point.

+The example of an obscure shampoo that became a household name overnight, dramatically illustrates the power of advertising.

+### The family lived in Aberden, a small town of 23,000 inhabitants in South Dekota.

+a town of 11,000 inhabitants
+a city of six million inhabitants

+### As the parents had five children, life was a perpetual struggle against poverty.

+a perpetual struggle against

+Speculation in stocks is a perpetual struggle against fear and greed.

+### They were expecting their sixth child and were faced with even more pressing economic problems.

+be expecting (a baby) 身怀六甲
+be pregnant
+conceive (a baby)
+be in a family way
+be knitting a tiny garment

+When is your baby due?
+She gave birth to twins.
+She aborted after 2 months.
+She is on maternity leave.

+be faced with ...
+be confronted with ...
+..., for then man was faced with a real need to understand something about the seasons.
+..., for it is impossible to foretell the exact nature of the difficulties which will confront the potholer.
+..., and no father is confronted with his inability to 'buy' an education for his child.

+pressing adj. urgent 紧急的
+~ problem / matter / need etc.
+a ~ need for housing

+Poverty is a more pressing problem than pollution.

+### If they had only had one more child, the fact would have passed unnoticed (形容词作主语补足语).

+if + S. + had done, S. + would / should / could / might + have done

+unnoticed adj. without being noticed
+I tried to slip up the stairs unnoticed.

+go / pass unnoticed
+The event went unnoticed.
+Her death passed unnoticed.
+The Ombudsman's prompt action at once put an end to an unpleasant practice which might have gone unnoticed.
+I cannot let this brutality go / pass unnoticed.
+But for the letter of thanks, the act of kindness might have gone / passed unnoticed.

+### They would have continued to struggle against economic odds and would have lived in obscurity.

+odds n. difficulties 困难
+struggle / fight / battle against the odds.
+beat / overcome the odds
+against (all) the odds

+The hospital's director has been battling against the odds to improve patient care.

+The South Africans overcame the odds to beat Australia.

+Against all the odds she achieved her dream of becoming a ballerina.

+### But they suddenly became the parents of quintuplets, four girls and a boy, an event which radically changed their lives.

+radically change / alter 彻底改变了...
+Computers have radically changed our lives.

+radical changes in education

+He suddenly won the lottery of ten million dollars, nearly 100 times the amount of his annual income, an event which radically changed his life.

+### The day after the birth of the five children, an aeroplane arrived in Aberdeen bringing 60 reporters and photographers.

+Four days after setting out, while the Titanic was sailing across the icy waters of the North Atlantic, a huge iceberg was suddenly spotted by a look-out.

+A man who had broken his right leg was taken to hospital a few weeks before Christmas.